dotnet/aspnetcore/.github/ISSUE_TEMPLATE/razor_tooling.md

 </details>

 ### Further technical details
 - VS version (Help => About Microsoft Visual Studio, i.e. 16.8.0 Preview 1 30313.27...).
-If in Codespaces there will be
+If in Codespaces there will be two versions (server and client), please provide both.
 - Scenario (Local, LiveShare, Codespaces)

 ### Pre-requisite checklist